 Purpose Always Beats Perfection

 In this one tiny encounter I had two options: Focus on my imperfections, or execute my purpose.
 Unfortunately, in this moment I chose the imperfections but was so graciously reminded of my purpose after the fact.
 Oddly enough, sometimes executing our purpose happens in spite of our imperfections.
 I used to be held captive by insecurity, seeing only what others had that I did not.
 The girl at the gas station reminded me that I will not always get it right, but that I have grown so much!
-When it really comes down to it, I always want to choose to build healthy relationships and speak life into the people around me rather than foster a culture of comparison and insecurity.
+When it really comes down to it, I always want to choose to build healthy relationships and speak life to the people around me rather than foster a culture of comparison and insecurity.
 I want to be focused on purpose rather than perfection.

 The comparison Game Is Dumb

-It turns out that we are all insecure and have the ability to pick out the strengths in others in about half the time it takes us to determine one of our own strengths.
+It turns out that we are all insecure and have the ability to pick out the strengths of others in about half the time it takes us to determine one of our own strengths.
 While I was comparing her strengths to my perceived weaknesses, she was comparing her perceived weaknesses to my perceived strengths.
 Do you see the irony here?
-The verse that comes to mind in this moment is Proverbs 14:30 “A heart at peace gives life to the body, but envy rots the bones.”
+The verse that comes to mind at this moment is Proverbs 14:30 “A heart at peace gives life to the body, but envy rots the bones.”

 Envy seems so innocent at times, but if left unchecked it is destructive and can literally paralyze our ability to walk toward a purpose.
 Think about it this way, how can we even walk in a straight line towards a goal if we are constantly looking left and looking right at what everyone else is doing?
 It is impossible.
 If we allow envy to be the first response, then we operate in a way where we are starving for instant and shallow affirmation, love, and compliments.
-Not only that, but when we are consumed with envy, our hearts are not at peace and we can not be individuals overflowing with encouragement and servant-hearted love for others.
+Not only that but when we are consumed with envy, our hearts are not at peace and we cannot be individuals overflowing with encouragement and servant-hearted love for others.

 I wish I Would Have Learned Her Name